The medial pterygoid muscle is one of the muscles of mastication.

 A not-very-useful mnemonic for the causes of nasal septum perforation is:

-Say Water Coke Syrup Sugarwater Lemonade or Say Nothing
+Say Water Coke Syrup Sugarwater Lemonade or say Nothing

-W: Wegener granulomatosis
+W: Wegener granulomatosis (now known as granulomatosis with polyangiitis)

 The nasal sill is the soft tissue ridge forming the posterior margin of the anterior naris.
 It also forms the caudal margin of the nasal vestibule.